 Integration with existing ontologies

 OBI was developed to be complementary to, and integrated with, a framework of existing ontologies in the biomedical domain.
+For example, when an investigation involves a subject organism we include the National Center for Biotechnology Information (NCBI) Taxonomy term for its species or strain, and when an assay measures a biological process we include the Gene Ontology term for that process.
+Whenever possible, we reuse existing terms rather than creating our own, allowing our users to take advantage of data and annotations that already use those existing terms.
+This integration is more than simple linking: we incorporate external ontology terms into our definitions, logical axioms, and annotations, to create a larger framework that facilitates data integration and reuse across biology and biomedicine.
 The methodological challenges associated with this reuse are discussed here.

 A top level ontology can provide guidance in how individual terms or whole ontologies interrelate and is useful when integrating external ontologies.
-BFO[16] was chosen as the top level ontology as it is stable, publicly available in OWL syntax, and aligned to existing OBO Foundry ontologies, and because there is a community of developers and users.
+Basic Formal Ontology (BFO)[16] was chosen as the top level ontology as it is stable, publicly available in OWL syntax, and aligned to existing OBO Foundry ontologies, and because there is a community of developers and users.
 The OBO Relations Ontology[17] provides relations for OBI.
 When new relations have been defined between classes in OBI, these are based on RO relations wherever possible.

 The Information Artifact Ontology developed out of OBI and the two ontologies continue to have a close relationship.
 OBI imports all IAO terms using the OWL import mechanism.
-This import mechanism was not suitable for all external ontologies for two reasons: first, current editing tools are not effective for working with very large ontologies such as the NCBI Taxonomy[18][18], therefore a direct import is not scalable; second, some ontologies used by OBI are actively developed and may not be aligned with OBI methodology, for example they may not use BFO or OWL DL.
+This import mechanism was not suitable for all external ontologies for two reasons: first, current editing tools are not effective for working with very large ontologies such as the NCBI Taxonomy [18], therefore a direct import is not scalable; second, some ontologies used by OBI are actively developed and may not be aligned with OBI methodology, for example they may not use BFO or OWL Description Logic (DL).
 Importing such ontologies as a whole can lead to inconsistencies or unintended inferences.
-Instead, the MIREOT import mechanism was developed[19], which relies on a deprecation policy following the practice of the Gene Ontology in that the intended meanings of classes remain stable.
-Even when the source ontology changes, such modifications are not intended to change the meaning of terms.
-We use the OntoFox [20] tool to facilitate the import of 433 terms from external ontologies into OBI with the MIREOT technique.
+Instead, the MIREOT import mechanism was developed[19].
+MIREOT allows specification of a set of terms to be imported including mapping of metadata, placement of imported terms within the OBI hierarchy and inclusion of selected axioms.
+We use OntoFox [20] ], which acts on these specifications, to facilitate the import of 433 terms from external ontologies into OBI with the MIREOT technique.
+OntoFox is re-used for each release ensuring that imported terms are kept up-to-date with their source.

 Scope limitation to canonical investigations

 The scope of OBI includes the representation of successfully completed investigations, which is a type of planned process.
 A successful investigation may produce negative results, but processes that result in counterfeit data or during which there were gross errors are out of scope for OBI.
 For example, if a PCR-SSCP assay fails to detect a sequence variation, it is in scope for OBI.
 However, if controls performed as part of the assay fail then it is not in scope.
 We are representing only experiments which have succeeded by their own criteria, to avoid unnecessary complexity in all definitions.
 This is similar to the decision of the GO Consortium to model only canonical biological processes [21].